pchelka90/Calculating-of-BMI/README.md

 # Calculating-of-BMI
-Calculatinf of BMI with your weights
+Calculating of BMI with your weights